ebubekir/booklist/README.md

 # booklist
-A booklist app developed with Javascript.
+A booklist app developed with Javascript